Table of contents

 LRU cache can be implemented by combining these two data structures:

-1. A Doubly Linked List implementation of Queue: The most-recently-used item will be at the head of the list and the least-recently-used item at the tail.
+1. A Doubly Linked List implementation of Queue: The most frequently used item will be at the head of the list and the least-recently-used item at the tail.

-2. A hash set: To store the references of a key in the cache.
+2. Hash set: To store the references of a key in the cache.

 A process is stored in memory frames.
 And the processes are divided into pages.
 Every time a process executes, its pages are brought to the LRU Cache.